freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 #### Forking freeCodeCamp

 1. Go to the top level freeCodeCamp repository: <https://github.com/freeCodeCamp/freeCodeCamp>
-2. Click the "Fork" Button in the upper right hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
+2. Click the "Fork" Button in the upper right-hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
 3. After the repository (repo) has been forked, you will be taken to your copy of the freeCodeCamp repo at <https://github.com/yourUsername/freeCodeCamp>

 #### Cloning Your Fork